Wailau Storytellers and Hosts: February 2021

 Jasmine Joao - storyteller

-Jasmine was was born on Molokaʻi and raised on Maui.
+Jasmine was born on Molokaʻi and raised on Maui.
 She transferred to UH Hilo in 2019 and is currently a senior, majoring in Japanese and also pursuing a minor in History.
 She is the Editor-in-Chief of Hohonu, UH Hilo’s academic journal.
 In her free time, she likes to make crochet animals, read obnoxiously-long history books, and attempt to bake without burning her apartment down.

 Watch Jasmine's story: “Friends I No Longer Talk To ”